 The moon appears in the mythology of all Northwest Coast nations.
 It is a guide, a protector, a guardian spirit, a timekeeper, and is associated with transformation.

-The Nuu-chah-nulth honour the moon and his wife, the sun, as the most powerful beings of all.
-They afford good luck and abundant food.
-This personification as a male entity is rare.
-Among other Indigenous groups it is often female, and more delicate and serene than the sun.
+The Nuu-chah-nulth revere the moon and his wife, the sun, as the most powerful beings, bringing good fortune and plentiful food.
+Unlike many other Indigenous cultures, where the moon is often depicted as female—gentler and more serene than the sun—the Nuu-chah-nulth personify it as male.

 The moon is frequently shown in association with Wolf, due to their nocturnal habits.
 Sometimes it is seen in the beak of Raven, a reference to the creation story of Raven releasing the sun, moon and stars into the sky.